wincent/masochist/content/blog/masochist.md

 ### 1995-2005: The Wild West

 My website was a collection of hand-coded HTML files, Perl scripts, and custom PHP.
 FTP (and later SFTP) was king.
 The web was young and sites came and went frequently, and went up and down too.
-If you entrusted any of your data to a third-party, and you couldn't count on it being available to you when you needed it.
+If you entrusted any of your data to a third-party, you couldn't count on it being available to you when you needed it.

 I gradually pulled in more and more functionality by installing open source projects: [Bugzilla] for bug-tracking, [Movable Type] and [WordPress] for blogging, [UBB.threads] for forums, [mailman] for mailing lists, [MediaWiki] for wikis, and so on.
 I was in control of my data and responsible for my own uptime.